Update: 09.01.23 - Health Warning Lifted for Waihao River at Bradshaw Bridge. 01.03.23 Health Warning Lifted for Gum Tree Road.

-Dr Matthew Reid Medical Officer of Health for Te Mana Ora, National Public Health Service Te Whatu Ora, says the algae can appear as a thick surface scum, sheens or can be present as green globules floating in the water column and can produce toxins harmful to people and animals.
+Dr Matthew Reid, Medical Officer of Health for Te Mana Ora, National Public Health Service, says the algae look like dark brown to black mats and can produce toxins harmful to people and animals.

-Pets that show signs of illness after coming into contact with potentially toxic algae should be taken to a vet immediately.
+Pets that show signs of illness after coming into contact with algal mats should be taken to a vet immediately.